This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 Here are some tips to make the most of your walk:

 - Getting Around: This walk covers quite a bit of territory.
 If you need to give your feet a rest from walking, you have a few options.
-The D-Link is a free bus with stops throughout downtown.
+DART is Dallas' transit option, and they run buses and trains downtown.
 Another option is the M-Line Trolley, which stops in the Arts District and near Klyde Warren Park.
-You can also rent scooters to travel between these sights if you’d prefer not to walk.

 - Where to Eat: There are tons of places to eat in downtown Dallas.
-The areas with the most options are on (and near) Main Street, West End, the Arts District, and depending on when you visit, you’ll also find a variety of food trucks lining Klyde Warren Park.
+The areas with the most options are on (and near) Main Street, West End, the AT&T Discovery District, and the Arts District, and depending on when you visit, you'll also find a variety of food trucks lining Klyde Warren Park.
+My favorite restaurant is probably Salsa Limón, which has the best tacos, delicious agua frescas, and huge margaritas ... you'll need to take a slight detour from this walk tour to get there.
+There are plenty of other options though, and I've mentioned some other faves above.

-- What to Wear: You’ll be covering a lot of ground here … make sure to wear comfortable shoes.
+- What to Wear: You'll be covering a lot of ground here ... make sure to wear comfortable shoes.
 Dallas also tends to be very sunny, so wear sunblock and/or a hat.
-If you’re visiting between May and October, it’s probably going to be hot.
+If you're visiting between May and October, it's probably going to be hot.
 Like really hot!
 It gets cold here in winter though, and even snows occasionally.
-Your best bet is to check the weather forecast and plan appropriately.
+Your best bet is to check the weather forecast and plan appropriately, since the weather changes day to day.

 There are many things to do in downtown Dallas that I didn't cover here.
 Here are some other places worth visiting on your Dallas vacation: